treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

 #### help

-If you're in a Python REPL, maybe debugging code using `breakpoint`, and you'd like to know how a certain object, method, or attribute works, the `help` function will come in handy.
+If you're in an interactive Python shell (the Python [REPL][] as I usually call it), maybe debugging code using `breakpoint`, and you'd like to know how a certain object, method, or attribute works, the `help` function will come in handy.

 Realistically, you'll likely resort to getting help from your favorite search engine more often than using `help`.
 But if you're already in a Python REPL, it's quicker to call `help(list.insert)` than it would be to look up the `list.insert` method documentation in Google.